dotnet/roslyn-analyzers/src/NetAnalyzers/Microsoft.CodeAnalysis.NetAnalyzers.md

 |CodeFix|True|
 ---

-## [CA2231](https://docs.microsoft.com/dotnet/fundamentals/code-analysis/quality-rules/ca2231): Overload operator equals on overriding value type Equals
+## [CA2231](https://docs.microsoft.com/dotnet/fundamentals/code-analysis/quality-rules/ca2231): Overload operator equals on overriding value type 'Equals'

 In most programming languages there is no default implementation of the equality operator (==) for value types.
 If your programming language supports operator overloads, you should consider implementing the equality operator.
-Its behavior should be identical to that of Equals.
+Its behavior should be identical to that of 'Equals'.

 |Item|Value|
 |-|-|